 AI in Construction: What’s Changed in Just One Year—and What’s Next

-In just the past year, artificial intelligence (AI) has evolved from a buzzword to a business imperative in construction.
-What once seemed futuristic—autonomous vehicles, predictive design, automated safety monitoring—is now becoming standard on job sites around the world.
+Artificial intelligence (AI) has evolved from a buzzword to a business imperative in construction.
+What once seemed futuristic — autonomous vehicles, predictive design, automated safety monitoring — has now become a standard on job sites around the world.
 With the accelerated pace of generative AI, machine learning, and computer vision, construction professionals can no longer afford to take a wait-and-see approach.
 At the forefront of this transformation, AI is enhancing efficiency, improving safety, and reshaping how we design, build, and manage projects.
-This post explores where AI stands today in construction, how it’s rapidly evolving, and how you can get ahead of the curve at METALCON 2025.
+This post explores where AI stands today in construction, how it’s rapidly evolving, and how you can get ahead of the curve at METALCON 2026.

 Design and Planning

-At METALCON 2025, The Design District @ METALCON aims to help design professionals stay ahead of the curve with a deep dive into the effect of AI in the design process, including Tuesday morning’s Kick-Off Address by acclaimed designer, Brian Zamora: Design and Development: A Technical and Personal Walk-Through of the Cleveland Clinic Lou Ruvo Center for Brain Health and the Dwight D. Eisenhower Memorial.
+At METALCON 2026, The Design District @ METALCON aims to help design professionals stay ahead of the curve with a deep dive into the effect of AI in the design process.

 Project Management